Nikolai558/FE-BUDDY/PublishReleaseInstructions.md

     * Download and extract the ZIP archive from the latest release of [Clowd.Squirrel](https://github.com/clowd/clowd.squirrel)
     * Move the entire `FeBuddyWinFormUI\bin\Release\net6.0-windows\publish\Releases\win-x86` to the folder you extracted the ZIP archive in
     * Run the following command in PowerShell while your working directory is the folder you extracted the ZIP archive in
-        + `.\Squirrel pack --packName "FE-BUDDY" --packVersion "1.1.0" --packAuthors "Kyle Sanders" --packDirectory win-x86`.
-I have the author set to Kyle Sanders because of the current Start Menu folder.
+        + `.\Squirrel pack --packName "FE-BUDDY" --packVersion "1.1.0" --packAuthors "FE-Buddy" --packDirectory win-x86`.
 6. Go to GitHub
     * Publish source code on the DEVELOPMENT branch
         + NEVER PUBLISH SOURCE CODE TO RELEASE BRANCH.
 THIS MUST BE DONE THROUGH A MERGE.